lexise26/ECE2112-EDA2023/README.md

 ## Acknowledgement

-"I would like to extend my sincere gratitude to Ma’am Madee for her invaluable guidance.
+I would like to extend my sincere gratitude to Ma’am Madee for her invaluable guidance.
 Her insights, encouragement, and dedication to teaching have greatly enriched my knowledge.
-Thank you, Ma’am Madee, for your mentorship and for inspiring me to approach each challenge with curiosity and determination."
+Thank you, Ma’am Madee, for your mentorship and for inspiring me to approach each challenge with curiosity and determination.